spotify/scio/site/src/paradox/internals/Coders.md

 While it saves a lot of work, it also has a few drawbacks:

 - `Kryo` coders can be really inefficient.
-Especially if you forget to [register you classes using a custom `KryoRegistrar`](https://github.com/spotify/scio/wiki/FAQ#how-do-i-use-custom-kryo-serializers).
+Especially if you forget to @ref[register your classes using a custom `KryoRegistrar`](../FAQ.md#how-do-i-use-custom-kryo-serializers-).
-- The only way to be sure Kryo coders are correctly registered is to write tests and run them with a specific option: (see [kryoRegistrationRequired=true](https://github.com/spotify/scio/wiki/FAQ#what-kryo-tuning-options-are-there)).
+- The only way to be sure Kryo coders are correctly registered is to write tests and run them with a specific option: (see @ref[kryoRegistrationRequired=true](../FAQ.md#what-kryo-tuning-options-are-there-)).
 - Kryo coders are very dynamic and it can be hard to know exactly which coder is used for a given class.
 - Kryo coders do not always play well with Beam, and sometime can cause weird runtime exceptions.
 For example, Beam may sometimes throw an `IllegalMutationException` because of the default Kryo coder implementation.